brannonstarnes/mobile-first-design/README.md

 ## My Take On It

-I was able to complete this project over the course of two session within 24 hours.
+I was able to complete this project over the course of two sessions within 24 hours.
 In that time, I learned how to implement media queries, utilize styled component wrappers, and, ultimately, get reacquainted with React, since I've been focusing in Python/Django for the past couple of months.

 In my opinion, mobile-first is absolutely the way to go when it comes to responsiveness design.
 Well...at least until someone teaches me something else that blows my mind.
 Also, I found the styled-component wrappers to be a natural solution to CSS styling components in React.
 Visually, the code tells you exactly what is being applied to each component.